Brackenfield SEND School has achieved Bronze BERT award status.

 At the start of each academic year, parents and carers receive a letter with a clear outline of curriculum content, the right to withdraw from sex education if intending to teach that year and invites parents in to discuss the lessons and view resources before it is delivered to the pupils.

-Curriculum content is supported by interactive resources such as cloth dolls with anatomy to use with sensory stories, toiletries, period products, bras, a life size vulva model which can show menstruation and urinate, male anatomy learning aids with moveable foreskin and urination/ ejaculating feature.
+Curriculum content is supported by interactive resources such as cloth dolls with anatomy to use with sensory stories, toiletries, period products, bras, a life size vulva model which can show menstruation and urination, male anatomy learning aids with moveable foreskin and urination/ ejaculating feature.
 We also have a range of resources to support the teaching of drugs, alcohol, SRE and virtual online safety.
 These resources are available for you to view.

 The government guidance states it is mandatory to teach relationships and health education including the science behind conception (part of the science national curriculum) to all pupils in an appropriate way.
 Parents can withdraw their children from all or part of sex education that does not form part of the statutory National Curriculum.
 However, 3 terms before the child’s 16th birthday they can opt into sex education.